Dr Andrew Futter

 BA (BHAM), MA (KCL), MRes (BHAM), PhD (BHAM)

-I am the co-convenor of the BISA Global Nuclear Order working group, an Honorary Research Fellow in Nuclear Strategy at the Institute for Conflict, Cooperation and Security at the University of Birmingham, and a member of the Euro-Atlantic Security Initiative (EASI) run by the Carnegie Endowment for International Peace.
+I am a member of the cyber-nuclear security threats task force run by the Nuclear Threat Initiative, an Honorary Research Fellow in Nuclear Strategy at the Institute for Conflict, Cooperation and Security at the University of Birmingham, and a member of the Euro-Atlantic Security next generation working group .

 - "Advanced US conventional weapons and nuclear aboliton: why the Obama plan wont work", The Nonproliferation Review, 20:1 (2013) 107-122 (with Benjamin Zala)